Kspaeth93/address-book/README.md

   * My approach to using $root as in impromptu controller worked well - for a small application.
 However, using $root in this way felt wrong and I know its not a scalable design.
 ## Known Issues
 * When editing a contact on desktop, if you click the new contact button, the edit contact form is not properly cleared.
+* Certain UI elements such as buttons are not colored correctly when viewed on iPhone.